2230 words

 hyperfine -i -p 'docker stop ubuntu || :' 'docker run -it --rm ubuntu echo'

-• The warmup command, docker stop ubuntu || :, instructs Docker to halt the ubuntu container if it’s active.
-If not, it simply proceeds without any action.
+• The warmup command, docker stop ubuntu || :, tells Docker to stop the ubuntu container if it’s running.
+If it isn’t, it just moves on.

 Results for Docker Desktop v4.22#